dyrel78/INFO_201/milestone1/milestone1.md

 Dyrel Lumiwes 2962217

-# Summary and Scope of the System
+## Summary and Scope of the System

-**FIX THIS**
-The client HV Lo-Fi, is looking to establish an online store to complement its successful brick-and-mortar stores, which sell records, tapes, headphones, and accessories.

-The key users of the system are the sellers who will be creating and listing their products, and the buyers who will be browsing and purchasing items.
-Additionally, the system will also be used by administrators who will be responsible for managing and maintaining the platform.

-The broad areas of functionality for the system include product listing and management, user account management, shopping cart and checkout processes, search and filtering capabilities, and a messaging system for buyers and sellers to communicate.
-The system will also feature an integrated payment gateway to facilitate secure and convenient transactions.
-Overall, the new system aims to provide a seamless and user-friendly experience for both sellers and buyers, while promoting the growth of the handmade and artisanal goods market.

-The client has asked f

 The client, HV Lo-Fi is seeking to establish an online presence in the form of a online shop.
-This will emulate their succesful brick and mortar stores found throughout New Zealand and Australia.
+This will emulate their succesful brick and mortar stores found throughout New Zealand and Australia that sell musical goods such as vinyls, cassettes and headphone.This report includes potential functional and non functional requirements of the information system, a glossary and a follow up checklist for further requirements.

+Key external stakeholders of the information system are customers who will be browsing and purchasing items, merchandisers and shareholders of the comapny.
+Internal stakeholders may include the administrators will also be key in being responsible for the maintainence of the platform, management and the staff who have to use the system in order to ready orders.

+Areas of functionality in the system incude product recomendation, shopping cart and checkout processes, searching and filtering capabilities.

+Overall the system should provide an excellent user-friendly experience that allows users to browse and buy items of interest.
+Also it will seek emulate some of old school record vibes that the store is known for,

-# Functional Requirements
+## Functional Requirements

 10

 Inventory Management: The system must track inventory levels of all products and update them in real-time as sales are made.

+Maybe add Online History and tracking --> This feature enables customers to view their order history and track the status of their current orders.

 ### __Order Management__